Meet Our Team

 Instructional Technology Specialist

-Ashley is an Instructional Technology Specialist in the A&S Learning Design & Technology group.
-She manages the Wilson Hall Media Studio.
+Ashley is an Instructional Technology Specialist at the A&S Learning Design & Technology group.
+She manages the Wilson Hall Media Studio, facilitates technical training workshops, and provides support and assistance regarding ePortfolios and educational technology applications to faculty and students.
 Prior to joining the A&S Learning Design & Technology group, she was a Media Specialist for the Center for Instructional Technology at James Madison University.
-Ashley has a B.A. in Media Arts and Design with a concentration in Digital Video and is currently pursuing a M.Ed in Educational Technology.
+Ashley holds a M.Ed in Educational Technology and a B.A. in Media Arts and Design with a concentration in Digital Video & Cinema.

 Instructional Design, Foreign Language Consultant